mzuenni/icpc-header/doc/validate.md

 **`constexpr boolean<Integer> noneAdjacent(RandomIt first, RandomIt last, BinaryPredicate p)`**
 **`constexpr boolean<Integer> allAdjacent(RandomIt first, RandomIt last, BinaryPredicate p)`**
 Checks if the predicate `p` evaluates to true for any, none or all adjacent entries in the container `c` respectively the range [first, last).
-If the `boolean` is `false` the length of the prefix for which it would have been true is returned as a whitness.
+If the `boolean` is `false` the length of the prefix for which it would have been true is returned as a witness.

 **`constexpr boolean<Integer> areIncreasing(C c)`**
 **`constexpr boolean<Integer> areNonDecreasing(C c)`**